akshaykhanna/DSA/README.md

 # Data Structures and Algorithms (DSA)
-Arsenal of commonly use DSA in JS, helpfull in solving MAANG & top tech interview problems.
+Most commonly used DSA for solving FAANG / MAANG / top tech interview problems.

 - ### Array
   - **InPlace**: Whenever trying to solve an array problem in-place, always consider the possibility of iterating backwards instead of forwards through the array.
 It can make it a lot easier.